-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the Q Typ 116 offers substantially better image quality than the 1Ds (overall score 22 points higher).
 The advantage is based on 2.5 bits higher color depth, 1.7 EV in additional dynamic range, and 1.2 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The Q Typ 116 indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the Q Typ 116 can use is 1080/60p.

 Feature comparison: Canon 1Ds vs Leica Q Typ 116